oracle-cne/ocne/doc/experimental/kube-prometheus-stack.md

 1. export the Helm user-provided overrides to an overrides file
 2. modify the image sections of the overrides file
 3. change the Prometheus PV reclaim policy to Retain
-5. uninstall the prometheus-operator chart (which is really the kube-prometheus-stack)
+5. uninstall the prometheus-operator chart (which is really the kube-prometheus-stack) and node exporter
 6. install kube-state-metrics from the catalog using the override file from step 2
 7. scale Prometheus server down to zero replicas
 8. migrate data using a pod that mounts both old and new PVs
 9. create or change other resources needed for auth-proxy access
 10. cleanup

+***NOTE***
+If you have a backup/restore process in place for Prometheus metrics, then we recommend that you back them up before starting this migration.

-## Creatubg the Helm overrides file
+## Creating the Helm overrides file

 Export the user supplied overrides of the current release to a file and remove the image overrides:
 ```text